ArianaShackelford/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

-    1) Global/Window binding - The value of `this` will be the window or console object.
+    1) Global/Window Binding - The value of `this` will be the window or console object.

     2) Implicit Binding - The object to the left of the dot gets `this`.